mpenet/ash/README.md

 A simple IRC bot, based on pircbotx, started as a fork of clj-irc.

 ### Why another one?

-Because I am bored, with the flu, and need one that works with grove.io and that is very simple, extensible and supports webhooks.
+Because I need one that works with grove.io, that is very simple, extensible and supports webhooks.

 See [plugins](https://github.com/mpenet/ash/tree/master/src/ash/plugins) for
 examples.
 You can add your own event listeners by extending the `ash.irc/listen`